cohen-ariel/Active-Learning-Project/README.md

 ### **Generating the Results**

 First, download the ```generate_results.ipynb``` file.
 Follow the instructions throughout the notebook, including running the required code cell by cell, and downloading the data ZIP file from the link provided in the respective location.
-Once the entire notebook has been run, a total of five TXT files should be generated:
+Once the entire notebook has been run, a total of six TXT files should be generated:

 - ```combination_accuracies.txt```